ellyzaveta/AirportService/README.md

 Web app interface:
 - implements all necessary functionality;
-- is convenient to use and intuitive for both the potential passenger and the employee (Fig. 4.3.1);
+- is convenient to use and intuitive for both the potential passenger and the employee;
-- contains the necessary notifications, for example, a message about errors in case of incorrectly entered data (Fig. 4.3.2);
+- contains the necessary notifications, for example, a message about errors in case of incorrectly entered data;
 - able to cope with unpredictable usage scenarios.

 <br />